sarastinson/AdvancedR3/README.md

     canonical: true
 ---

-TODO: Add more to the title of your project here

 # AdvancedR3: Reproducible research in R

-TODO: Give a brief description of what your project is about

-This project is learning reproducible research in R at the advanced level.
+This project is about learning reproducible research in R at the advanced level.

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.

 The following folders contain: